korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 And that's because the runtime instance of the movie variable is the "Movie" class.
 It's the object we created here in the main method.
 And we did a new Movie, which means it's really an instance of a Movie.
-Here we've created the object using the "new Movie" statement and past it the title of "Star Wars".
+Here we've created the object using the "new Movie" statement and past it the title of *Star Wars*.
 And then we assigned our movie instance to a "movie" reference variable, and here we just called it the "Movie."
 Ok, so no surprises here, I hope.